abhi3700/eosio_telos_docs/telosnodesetup.md

 > If you currently have your active key listed in your `config.ini` for signing blocks — you need to stop it and replace it with a separate Signature key

-Just follow this in order to
+Just follow this in order to replace the existing active (or insecure key) with separate signature key
+* Create new key pair using `cleos create key --to-console`
+* Replace signature provider record in your `config.ini` with the new key: `signature-provider = EOS-SIGNATURE-PUBLIC-KEY=KEY:SIGNATURE-PRIVATE-KEY`
+* Call regproducer command with the new signature key: `cleos system regproducer [PRODUCER-NAME] [EOS-SIGNATURE-PUBLIC-KEY] {PRODUCER_URL] [COUNTRY_CODE]`

 ##### 4. Set Producer Name
 Set the `validator_name` option in `config.ini` to your account, as follows: